MikeUdin/sublime-script/README.md

 3. Start Cinema 4D and run the "Tools > Send Python Code" command from Sublime!
 The default settings should work fine.

+## Disclaimer

+Note that having this plugin installed could make your computer vulnerable to targeted attacks.
+Use only for development purpose and do not use on production servers.